TL;DR

 The unusual access pattern triggered an alert within 4 hours.
 Without monitoring, this could have gone undetected for days or weeks.

-We had a basic incident response plan documented.
-When the alert came, we didn't have to figure out what to do.
-We followed the checklist.
+The team had a basic incident response plan documented.
+When the alert came, they didn't have to figure out what to do.
+They followed the checklist.

 Within 24 hours, every affected customer had a personalized email.
-They appreciated being told directly rather than hearing it from the news.
+Customers appreciated being told directly rather than hearing it from the news.

-Our communication didn't minimize or hide anything.
-We said exactly what was accessed, how it happened, and what we were doing about it.
+The company's communication didn't minimize or hide anything.
+They stated exactly what was accessed, how it happened, and what they were doing about it.

 Key insight: Speed of response matters, but accuracy matters more.
-We could have sent notifications faster, but we waited until we understood the full scope.
+The team could have sent notifications faster, but they waited until they understood the full scope.
 Half-accurate information creates more problems than a slight delay.

 What Went Wrong